spachava753/rollout/SPEC.md

 Environments in Rollout are containers, typically defined as Docker images using a `Dockerfile` in a task `environment/` folder, as well as any artifacts that are used in the process of building the image to execute, such as dependencies or zip file artifacts that should be copied to the `Dockerfile`.
 The execution of the task in the container follows flow:

 1. **Image building:** Build the image using the `environment/Dockerfile`.
-Some platforms like Modal and Fly can build on their platform, where as the if the `environment.type` in `job.yaml` is docker, the image is built locally. **Built images are cached by default** for the Docker environment type; for cloud sandbox providers, caching depends on provider support and our implementation.
+Some platforms like Modal and Fly can build on their platform, where as if the `environment.type` in `job.yaml` is docker, the image is built locally. **Built images are cached by default** for the Docker environment type; for cloud sandbox providers, caching depends on provider support and our implementation.
 The `force_build` option in `job.yaml` forces a rebuild, bypassing the cache.
+When `force_build` is set, Rollout builds from the task's `environment/Dockerfile` even if `environment.docker_image` is specified in `task.toml`.
 2. **Start environment:** Start container with built image in platform (create sandbox via API calls with image, or deploy to Kubernetes as a Pod, with sleep comand) and keep it running.
 Copy the task's `instruction.md` to the configured path (default: `/tmp/instruction.md`) and set the `$ROLLOUT_TASK_INSTRUCTION` environment variable to this path.
 3. **Install agent:** Copy the agent install script into the container and execute.
 4. **Execute agent:** Copy the agent execute script into the container and execute.
 Task completion occurs when the execute script finishes running, regardless of exit code (success or failure).